Types of excavators?

 A demolition excavator is an excavator that specialises in demolition.
 As the name suggests the demolition excavator is great for demolition jobs including general dismantling, plate shearing, steel shearing, secondary processing, crushing and much more.
 Attachments play a big role in hiring a demolition excavator and depend on the type of demolition job it is required to do.
 Some attachments are best suited for crushing concrete or steel shearing jobs.
 Most attachments, however, are versatile and can complete a number of demolition works with a small and simple adaptation to the device.
 Furthermore, it is necessary for the clamp arm of the demolition excavator to be as powerful and as flexible as possible in order for the machine to hold a tight grip and grasp its maximum power.
 If you are looking to hire a demolition excavator that can fit in small spaces, look for one that has a small short rear swing so that the upper frame does not go beyond the crawler when it is required to swing.

-Although legislation now states that you do not need a certificate or license to operate an excavator, workplace owners must be held accountable for all operations of machinery or equipment on site.
+Although legislation now states that you do not need a certificate or licence to operate an excavator, workplace owners must be held accountable for all operations of machinery or equipment on site.
 Therefore to ensure worksites are safe and equipment is used correctly guidelines are recommended to be followed before someone can operate an excavator on a job.
 This includes adequate training, safety protocols and supervision.
 Operators must also be taught maintenance protocols and be able to continually update information in log books.
 From here businesses can authorise the competency of operators and approve them for excavator operation.